ClandininLab/bifrost/README.md

 ## Software requirements

 `bifrost` fully supports *nix and was tested on CentOS 7 running Python 3.9.0.
-It may be possible to install `bifrost` on Windows and MacOs but these platforms are not officially supported.
+It may be possible to install `bifrost` on Windows and MacOS but these platforms are not officially supported.
 A [docker](https://docs.docker.com/get-started/) image is provided which can be used on all platforms.